This free crochet doll blanket is a terrific instant gratification project since it's a repetitive stitch pattern that works up quickly.

 - 2 double crochet rows = 1 inch

 Row 1: Single crochet in 2nd chain from hook, single crochet in each chain across.
-(69 single crochet)
+(Total = 69 single crochet)

 Row 2: chain 3 (counts as first double crochet), double crochet in each of next 2 single crochet, * skip next single crochet, v-stitch, skip next single crochet, double crochet in next single crochet *, repeat from * to * 14 more times, skip next single crochet, v-stitch, skip next single crochet, double crochet in last 3 single crochet.